StatguyUser/MetaHeuristicsFS/README.rst

         4:{'x_train':x_train_dataframe,'y_train':y_train_array,'x_test':x_test_dataframe,'y_test':y_test_array}}

     If you only have train and test data and do not wish to do cross validation, use above dictionary format, with only one key.

+    `use_validation_data` : Whether you want to use validation data as a boolean True or False.
+Default value is True.
+If false, user need not provide x_validation_dataframe and y_validation_dataframe

     `x_validation_dataframe` : dataframe containing features of validatoin dataset